trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 **For zoo visitors, the prohibition in turn changed their relationship to the animals.** The Berlin Zoo had to issue countless warnings and reprimands because visitors continued to feed the animals despite the ban.
 The debate always revolved around emotions, because the issue of feeding, like hardly any other topic at the time, came to a head in the question of the "love of animals".

-For a long time, and especially in the post-war years, those who fed and expressed their concern for the animals were considered "Tierfreunde", or "animal lovers "[^12]. **With the prohibition on feeding, a different understanding of "animal friendship" entered the scene.
-This also changed, for example, the way [[material.Löwenbabys]] were handled, and at the same time manifested in a changed attitude towards one's own feeding behaviour.**
+For a long time, and especially in the post-war years, those who fed and expressed their concern for the animals were considered "Tierfreunde", or "animal lovers"[^12]. **With the prohibition on feeding, a different understanding of "animal friendship" entered the scene.
+This also changed, for example, the way lion cubs were handled, and at the same time manifested in a changed attitude towards one's own feeding behaviour.**

 For many, the love of animals, and concern for them, were best expressed by restraint – in the subordination of one's own desire to feed them: "We also regret the sad end of Jambo and welcome the feeding ban.
 There is no other way to deal with Berliners and their exaggerated love of animals"[^13], as an anonymous supporter of the ban put it in a letter to the zoo.
 Whereas previously giving readily had been one of the central virtues of the "animal lover" at the zoo, now it was self-control – on which the health of the animals was dependent. **Feeding – especially excessive feeding – was now judged to be "false animal love."**[^14] This was part of a broader change, as noted by cultural studies scholar Christina Wessely, who writes that the "rather intrusive animal lover" was increasingly being replaced by a view in which humans were quite deliberately relegated to the background – a process that was only largely completed around the turn of the millennium.[^15]

 The Berlin Zoo also made use of the rhetoric of "animal friendship" to implement its feeding prohibition in the 1960s.
-It relied not only on disciplinary measures in the form of prohibition signs, but also on visitors’ moral conscience:
+It relied not only on disciplinary measures in the form of prohibition signs, but also on visitors' moral conscience:

 >"The real animal lover stays in contact with their favourites even without a sugar cone, and is happy when the animals no longer just stand begging at the bars all day, but lead a healthy and carefree life in harmony with nature."[^16]